Your money-making expert. Financial journalist, TV and radio personality.

-If you’re good at paying off your credit card debt before incurring any interest, it’s almost silly not to put your holiday expenses on a cashback card that rewards you for your purchases.
+Are you good at paying off your credit card debt before incurring any interest?
+Then put your holiday expenses on a cashback card that rewards you for your purchases.

 Read our article about reward credit cards to find out more.

 What are you waiting for?
 Make money from your holiday now!